OpenDrift/opendrift/docs/source/tutorial.rst

 OpenDrift does come with a basic :doc:`graphical user interface <gui>`, but the most flexible and powerful way to operate the model is through a set of Python commands.
 This requires only basic knowledge of Python.

-The best way to get familiar with OpenDrift is to run and examine/edit the example-scripts located in the `examples <https://github.com/OpenDrift/opendrift/tree/master/examples>`_ folder.
+The best way to get familiar with OpenDrift is to run and examine/edit the example-scripts located in the `examples <https://github.com/OpenDrift/opendrift/tree/master/examples>`_ folder (also shown in the :doc:`gallery <gallery/index>`).
 The main steps involved are explained below.

 1. Import a specific **model** for the relevant application
 ###########################################################